vgreg/MeatPy/README.md

 MeatPy currently supports Nasdaq ITCH 5.0.
 It can easily be adapted to process event-time data from multiple financial exchanges and formats.

+## Documentation

+The latest documentation can be found at <https://meatpy.readthedocs.io/en/latest/>.

 ## Team